grrrwaaa/courses/film6246/unreal.md

 [Geometry layout -- part 2](https://wiki.unrealengine.com/Videos/Player?series=PLZlv_N0_O1gak1_FoAJVrEGiLIploeF3F&video=57MxoF4sy84):

 The **First person template** gives us a simple world of grey and white blocks, with a character who can run around, jump, and also shoot physical balls.
-This is a good starting point.

-**To hide the silly blue character**: In the content browser, double click the Blueprints/FirstPersonCharacter, switch to the viewport and select the Mesh1P mesh, in the details panel click the "owner no see" option.
+This is a good starting point. **To hide the silly blue character**: In the content browser, double click the Blueprints/FirstPersonCharacter, switch to the viewport and select the Mesh1P mesh, in the details panel click the "owner no see" option.
 Then compile & save.

+Alternatively, when starting from the **blank template** you'll probably want to add some floor, light, atmospheric fog, Lightmass Importance Volume, etc. as [described here](https://docs.unrealengine.com/latest/INT/Engine/QuickStart/4/index.html).

 It can be useful to make new levels to test out ideas quickly without breaking work done in your main level(s).
 We can create a new level (File -> new level), and likely choose the default map.
 Delete the "player start" for now.
 Maybe also delete the floor if we'll be making our own.